-8.2.4 Read Status Register-1 (05h), Status Register-2 (35h) & Status Register-3 (15h)
+7.2.4 Read Status Register-1(05h) and Read Status Register-2(35h)

 The Read Status Register instructions allow the 8-bit Status Registers to be read.
-The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1, "35h" for Status Register-2 or "15h" for Status Register-3 into the DI pin on the rising edge of CLK.
-The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 8.
-Refer to section 7.1 for Status Register descriptions.
+The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1 or "35h" for Status Register-2 into the DI pin on the rising edge of CLK.
+The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in figure 7.
+The Status Register bits are shown in figure 3a and 3b and include the BUSY, WEL, BP2-BP0, TB, SEC, SRP, SRL, QE, LB[3:0], CMP and SUS bits (see Status Register section earlier in this datasheet).

 The Read Status Register instruction may be used at any time, even while a Program, Erase or Write Status Register cycle is in progress.
 This allows the BUSY status bit to be checked to determine when the cycle is complete and if the device can accept another instruction.
-The Status Register can be read continuously, as shown in Figure 8.
+The Status Register can be read continuously, as shown in Figure 7.
 The instruction is completed by driving /CS high.

-Figure 8a.
-Read Status Register Instruction (SPI Mode)
+Figure 7.
+Read Status Register Instruction Sequence Diagram